 Introducing: The Lebond Siza — A Remarkable Debut From A New Spanish Brand

 A watch as a design object is a tricky concept.
 As timepieces are highly functional instruments for practical purposes, they should predominantly be comfortable and usable.
 Having said that, we have seen plenty of brands explore the boundaries of what watches can look like and do.
 But what if you try to incorporate another art form into this endeavor?
 The new brand Lebond, based out of Barcelona, operates at the crossroads of watch design and architecture.
 Lebond’s first release is the remarkable Siza.
-It is named after the legendary 89-year-old Portuguese architect Álvaro Siza, who conceptualized this watch by taking inspiration from a pool that he designed in 1968.
+It is named after the legendary 89-year-old Portuguese architect Álvaro Siza, who conceptualized this watch by taking inspiration from a pool that he designed in the 1960s.
 The result is quite stunning.

 For me, watches are about form and aesthetics first and foremost.
 I have had a fascination with design from a young age.
 Whether clothing, shoes, architecture, cars, or watches, shapes and looks have always fascinated me greatly.
 It is why I pursued a career in design roughly two decades ago.
 During my time working in the graphic industry, I tried a couple of times to find a job in architecture.
 There is simply something fascinating about architecture that has always intrigued me.
 I view it as the ultimate combination of functionality and aesthetics.
 Making a space look remarkable and keeping its functionality in mind are more than just two separate conditions on a checklist.
 The combination of both translates into different emotions.
 So what happens if you incorporate architecture into watch design?
 The Lebond Siza proves it’s possible, and it truly resonates with me.